Your Waco, TX, Workers’ Comp Lawyers

 - A manufacturer of a defective product

 These cases can be complex and often take time.
 Our injury lawyers are up to the challenge.
 Our number one goal is to secure a full compensation award on your behalf.
-At Lorenz & Lorenz, LLP, we don’t rest until we have explored every avenue for recovering compensation in your case.
+At Lorenz & Lorenz, PLLC, we don’t rest until we have explored every avenue for recovering compensation in your case.

 Call an Experienced Waco Workers’ Compensation Attorney for a Free Case Evaluation Today